Tawnygoody/Tarmachan/README.md

         - Profile
         - Log Out

 - Navbar Desktop - The main navbar has a centralised Tarmachan Logo, which will take users to the home page.
 Main site links are aligned to the left of the logo.
-Each of these links will open a mega menu which spans the full width of the screen, again to help aid with navigation and to avoid large amount of scrolling with a regular dropdown.
+Each of these links will open a mega menu that spans the full width of the screen, again to help aid with navigation and to avoid a large amount of scrolling with a regular dropdown.
 The search icon will drop down a search bar below the main nav, and the basket icon will take users to their shopping bag page.

 - Navbar Mobile - The mobile navbar has the same logo image, search and basket links.
 However rather than links to the left of the logo, a collapsible side nav can be triggered by a burger menu.
 Scrollable dropdowns allow for all the categories and subcategories to be selected.
-Also on smaller devices the delivery banner icons are removed and replaced with links within the burger menu.
+Also on smaller devices, the delivery banner icons are removed and replaced with links within the burger menu.
 The height of the navbar is also reduced on smaller screen sizes to allow for more screen real estate.
 The navbar also sticks to the top of the screen on all devices to allow for ease of access to navigation.

 - Footer - The footer is split into different sections.
-The first column allows all users to sign up to the tarmachan newsletter by filling in the form with their email and clicking the submit button.
-There is also a link to the newsletter unsubscribe page which allows users to unsubcribe from the newsletter by filling in their email address.
+The first column allows all users to sign up for the tarmachan newsletter by filling in the form with their email and clicking the submit button.
+There is also a link to the newsletter unsubscribe page which allows users to unsubscribe from the newsletter by filling in their email address.
 Confirmation emails will be issued to the user whenever they either sign up or unsubscribe from the newsletter.
 The second column contains navigational links to take the user to product pages for master categories, clearance and all products.
 The third column contains navigational links to take the user to pages about the company.
 This column will also show Logout and profile links depending on whether the user is logged in or not.
 The fourth column has links to social media sites.
 An additional logo will take the user back to the home page.

 - Toast Messages - Toast message boxes have been used throughout the site to display feedback to the user when they have made interactions with the site.
 These messages are colour coded to signify different message types:
     - Green: Success